-- On every day of absence, please ring the school office by 9:30am. - When your child returns to school, confirm the reason for the absence in writing.
-This should be in the planner, by email or letter. - Attendance is always recorded on your child's report. - You will be informed if your child's attendance drops below 96%. - If your child's attendance is below 96% the school will require proof that the absence is for a genuine medical reason before the absence can be authorised. - Wherever possible please make medical and dental appointments outside of school hours, or during the lunch break. - Proof of medical appointments in school time is required. - Requests for leave of absence should be put in writing at least two weeks in advance using our form.
-Authorisation will be considered if the pupil's attendance is above 96% and only granted in 'exceptional circumstances'. - Full information about attendance and school procedures is available in our attendance policy on the Edward Peake web site. - Lateness can be as disruptive as absence:
+- On every day of absence, please ring the school office by 8:30am. - ❖ When your child returns to school, confirm the reason for the absence in writing.
+This should be via email or letter. - You can track your child's attendance on Class Charts. - Attendance is always recorded on your child's report. - ❖ You will be informed if your child's attendance drops below 96%. - ❖ If your child's attendance is below 96% the school will require proof that the absence is for a genuine medical reason before the absence can be authorised. - Wherever possible please make medical and dental appointments outside of school hours, or during the lunch break. - Proof of medical appointments in school time is - Requests for leave of absence should be put in writing at least four weeks in advance. - Authorisation will only be granted in 'exceptional circumstances'. - Full information about attendance and school procedures is available in our attendance policy on the Edward Peake web site. - Lateness can be as disruptive as absence: